Top-Films/.github/profile/README.md

 ## Contributing or Feedback

 - We welcome contributions from the community!
 If you have suggestions for new features or improvements, feel free to contact us!
+- View our development progress on our <a href="https://trello.com/b/UwA6fNAw/top-films">Trello board</a>

 Enjoy your cinematic journey with Top Films!